CromwellCMS/Cromwell/website/docs/development/theme-development.md

 - **`id`** - Unique id of the page.
 Required.
 We need it to recognize pages, since `route` can be changed for [Generic pages](#generic-pages).
 - **`route`** - Page's route.
 Required.
 Usually it has the same value as Next.js file-routing.
 For example, if you have created file: `info/contacts.tsx`, then your page will be served at `info/contacts` by Next.js, so `route` value will be `info/contacts`.
 If your page is dynamic, for example `product/[slug].tsx`, then value is `product/[slug]`.
 There's one exception with the Home page, we use `index` value for it.
 - **`name`** - Name of the page displayed in Theme Editor sidebar.
 - **`title`** - Meta title (SEO).
-Cromwell CMS will automatically import Head component from `next/head` package for the title to work in frontend.
+Cromwell CMS will automatically import Head component from `next/head` package for the title to work in the frontend.
 But you also can use `next/head` in your code.
 Note that `title` from the page config overrides title in your React component.
 - **`description`** - Meta description (SEO).
 - **`headHtml`** - Custom HTML injected in the head.
 After Pre-build phase your pages will be wrapped by our root component to make these injections.
 - **`footerHtml`** - Custom HTML injected at the end of the page.
 - **`modifications`** - Modifications of Blocks.
 Part of Page builder system.
 All custom modifications for Blocks (such as dragging, styling) are stored as JSON configs in `modifications`.
 There are two types of them: author's and user's.
 Author's modifications stored in `cromwell.config.js` under this property.
-User's modifications stored in database.
+User's modifications are stored in database.
 In actual usage your modification from the config will be merged and overwritten by user's modification from DB.
 When you are making a Theme you can copy modifications from DB into this property.
-It makes possible to create a Theme using Page builder (which is not recommended since Page builder doesn't have yet advanced features to make a responsive layout) and it would be fully customizable by user.
+It makes it possible to create a Theme using Page builder (which is not recommended since Page builder doesn't have yet advanced features to make a responsive layout) and it would be fully customizable by user.
 `modifications` property is a flat array of objects (modifications).
 [See TCromwellBlockData for details](https://github.com/CromwellCMS/Cromwell/blob/master/system/core/common/src/types/blocks.ts#L81).
 Main properties:
   - **id**`: string` - Block id, unique on the page
   - **type**`: string` - Block type, one of following: 'container', 'plugin', 'text', 'HTML', 'image', 'gallery', 'list', 'link'